Lowestoft: Lifeboat station

 Lowestoft Lifeboat Station, at the mouth of the outer harbour at the South Pier, is one of Britain's oldest, founded in 1801 and open to visitors throughout the year.
 The lifeboat is Patsy Knight, a Shannon class lifeboat which replaced the Tyne class boat Spirit of Lowestoft in 2014.
 A former Lowestoft lifeboat was used during the Dunkirk evacuation of British forces from France in 1940.
 The South Broads Lifeboat Station, an inland RNLI station, operated at Oulton Broad in 2001–2011.

 Town Hall

 Lowestoft Town Hall stands in the High Street.
 Various forms of local government have met or been based on this site since its establishment as a Town House and Chapel in 1570.
-In 1698 a new Town House was built, incorporating a 'corn cross' on the ground floor with the meeting chamber and chapel above.
+In 1698 a new Town House was built, incorporating a corn cross on the ground floor with the meeting chamber and chapel above.
 This in turn was replaced by the present building, designed by architect J. L. Clemence in 1857.
 The building houses the town clock and the curfew bell, which dates from 1644 and is rung each evening at 8 p. m.
 The building is a Grade II listed building.

 In 2012, Waveney District Council announced that it planned to leave the town hall and share Suffolk County Council's offices in Riverside Road.
 This occurred in 2015.

+Gull Wing Bridge

+The Gull Wing Bridge is a rolling bascule bridge that spans Lake Lothing in the town of Lowestoft, Suffolk, England, and is the largest bridge of its kind in the world to date.

+The bridge's surface consists of a two-lane single carriageway with pedestrian and cycle footpaths on both sides.
+The bridge maintains a speed limit of 30 mi/h for road traffic.

+The bascule span of the bridge, which opens up southwards when required, lies around 12 m above water level during high tides, with the space between the two main spans in the water being around 35 m - safety features fitted to the span walls limit shipping with a maximum width of 32 m to be able to pass through its channel.
+The Northern Approach Viaduct (NAV) has ground clearance of around 6 m over the railway line to Lowestoft station for trains.
+Road access in the south is via Waveney Drive, while in the north it is via Peto Way and Denmark Road.